Jasper High School (Plano, Texas): Athletics

 Jasper fields 13 teams in six different sports; 7 men's teams and 6 women's teams: football (9th and 10th grades), volleyball (9th and 10th grades), basketball (9th and 10th grades), tennis (9th and 10th grades), baseball, golf and track (9th and 10th grades).
 Students in Marching Band receive athletic credit towards graduation, as do students in the JROTC program.

 Music program

-All of the music programs (band, choir, and orchestra) have many qualifiers for the All-State honor each year.

 Orchestra

-The Legacy Orchestra has made 10 straight appearances as a finalist in the TMEA String Honor Orchestra competition and 19 appearances in the last 22 years, with 14 appearances in the top five.
-In 2012-2013, the Jasper Symphony Orchestra (Legacy Orchestra and Wind Ensemble members) won the distinguished title of 2014 Texas Honor Full Orchestra, becoming the first 9–10 grade full orchestra to ever be named Honor Orchestra in the state of Texas.
+The Legacy Orchestra has made 10 straight appearances as a finalist in the TMEA String Honor Orchestra competition and 19 appearances in 22 years, with 14 appearances in the top five.
+In 2012-2013, the Jasper Symphony Orchestra (Legacy Orchestra and Wind Ensemble members) won the title of 2014 Texas Honor Full Orchestra, becoming the first 9–10 grade full orchestra to be named Honor Orchestra in the state of Texas.

-In 2023, Jasper's Legacy string orchestra earned the prestigious right to be invited to the Midwest Clinic International Band and Orchestra Festival, being the first 9–10 grade school in history to earn the right to go to the Midwest Clinic.
+In 2023, Jasper's Legacy string orchestra was invited to the Midwest Clinic International Band and Orchestra Festival, being the first 9–10 grade school invited.